zonemaster/zonemaster/docs/public/configuration/gui/configuring-using-config-ts.md

 # Simple build-time configuring Zonemaster-GUI using "config.ts"

-The `config.ts` configuration file can be used for *build-time* settings of the Zonemaster-GUI, i.e. the installation package has to be rebuilt.
+The `config.ts` configuration file can be used for *build-time* settings of the Zonemaster-GUI.
+Any changes to this file require a rebuild of the installation package.

 ## Finding "config.ts"

 In the source tree the file is found as `config.ts` relative to the root of the Git tree.
-It does not exist in the installed GUI, as the values have been built in
+The installed GUI does not ship with this file, because the values defined in this file are baked in the GUI’s HTML and JavaScript files.

 ## Rebuilding Zonemaster-GUI after update

-When `config.ts` has been updated, Zonemaster-GUI has to be rebuilt.
+When `config.ts` is updated, Zonemaster-GUI has to be rebuilt.
 See [Build a custom Zonemaster-GUI installation package] for how to get the source tree and building a custom installation package.